kata198/indexedredis/README.md

 IndexedRedis, as of version 2.9.0, has the ability to store and retrieve unencoded (binary) data, e.x. image files, executables, raw device data, etc.

 Add the field name to the BINARY\_FIELDS array, and IndexedRedis will retrieve and store directly as binary unencoded data.
-This data will be stripped from \_\_repr\_\_ view, and replaced with a string indicating the length in bytes of the data.

 So you may have a model like this: